dethdkn/ldap-nel/README.md

 3. **Create a `.env` file:**\
 Use the [`.env.example`](https://github.com/dethdkn/ldap-nel/blob/main/.env.example) as a starting point and adjust the values to match your environment.\
-🌐 SITE_URL: Defaults to http://localhost:3000 if not set.\
 🔑 JWT_SECRET: At least 32 characters\
 🔐 ENCRYPTION_KEY: This must be a base64-encoded string that decodes to 32 bytes (AES-256).